Moa-nalo: Ecology

-The unusual shape and size of the moa-nalo can be attributed to their role in the ecology of prehistoric Hawaiʻi.
+The unusual bill shape and size of the moa-nalo can be attributed to their role in the ecology of prehistoric Hawaiʻi.
 A study of coprolites (fossil dung) of Thambetochen chauliodous found in Puʻu Naio Cave on lowland Maui has shown they were folivorous, at least in dry shrub or mesic forest habitats eating particularly fronds from ferns (possibly Asplenium nidus or Dryopteris wallichiana).
 This conclusion is backed up by the shapes of their beaks (James & Burney 1997).
 This indicates they were the principal browsers on the island.

-The presence of prominent spines on the leaves and soft young stems of several Hawaiian lobelioids in the genus Cyanea—unusual in an island flora where such defenses are frequently lost, as in the ʻākala (Hawaiian raspberry)—suggests that the Cyanea evolved these thorn-like prickles on new growth because they protect against browsing by the moa-nalo.
+The presence of prominent spines on the leaves and soft young stems of several Hawaiian lobelioids in the genus Cyanea—unusual in an island flora where such defenses are frequently lost, as in the ʻākala (Hawaiian raspberry)—suggests that the Cyanea evolved these thornlike prickles on new growth because they protect against browsing by the moa-nalo.
 The moa-nalo themselves filled the niche of herbivore usually filled by mammals such as goats and deer, or the giant tortoises of Galápagos and other archipelagoes.
 This has implications for the ecology of Hawaiian Islands today, as a major group of species have been lost.

-Like island taxa from Mauritius, New Zealand and Polynesia, the moa-nalo were unused to mammals and were easily taken by hunters or the animals that were introduced and became feral, such as domestic pigs.
+Like island taxa from Mauritius, New Zealand and Polynesia, the moa-nalo were unused to mammals and were easily predated on by hunters or the animals that were introduced and became feral, such as domestic pigs.